You feel good when you can help others. As social creatures, humans are meant to work together.

 - Person B doesn’t understand why Person A is angry at them.

-Only when Person A can 1) truly understand Person B’s needs and desires and how they need those needs to be met and 2) drop all expectations of how Person B should respond can Person A serve in way that’s valued by Person B without creating resentment in Person A.
+Only when Person A can 1) truly understand Person B’s needs and desires and how they need those needs to be met and 2) drop all expectations of how Person B should respond can Person A serve in a way that’s valued by Person B without creating resentment in Person A.

 Feeling Like You’re Doing Too Much